 Camping: The park has a 16-unit campground with a restroom, coin-operated showers and an RV dump station.
 Each site has a shade ramada, picnic table, fire ring and grill.
+Each of the 16 campsites has 30 amp and 50 amp power and water hookups.
 The camping limit is seven days in a 30-day period.

 Picnicking: Tables and grills are scattered through the oaks at the top of the park and along Rattlesnake Canyon Trail.
 When not otherwise reserved, picnickers may also use the tables under the group shelters.

 Hiking/Mountain Biking: 14 miles of hiking/mountain biking trails are available.
 Experienced hikers may explore the park’s back country above the canyon via the 1.5-mile Overlook Trail.
 During the summer hikers should be alert for rattlesnakes, particularly along the trails and in the cool shady areas of the park.
 Also be alert for thunderstorms that may cause flash floods in the canyons.
 Plan hikes for the morning or evening hours.

 Additional Amenities: Volleyball, horseshoe pits, and childrens play structure